-Automotive Management Live 2019 is co-hosted by the National Franchised Dealers Association (NFDA), which represents franchised car and commercial vehicle retailers in the UK.
+Automotive Management Live 2019 co-hosted by the National Franchised Dealers Association (NFDA), which represents franchised car and commercial vehicle retailers in the UK.
 NFDA’s main activities include lobbying government and manufacturers on behalf of its members and dealing with a number of issues that impact franchised dealers on day to day basis.
-AM Live 2019 will provide dealers with an excellent opportunity to meet with colleagues, attend informative workshops and discuss key industry issues that are affecting our sector.
+AM Live 2019 provided dealers with an excellent opportunity to meet with colleagues, attend informative workshops and discuss key industry issues that are affecting our sector.

 It has been a busy first half of the year for franchised retailers and NFDA.
 New car sales have been affected by the continued political uncertainty.
 The confusion surrounding emissions has also had a detrimental effect on the market.
 Aftersales and used cars continue to remain key areas of focus for franchised retailers.
 NFDA has been calling on the Government to secure a Brexit deal and provide clarity to businesses and consumers as soon as possible.

-After the introduction of WLTP in September 2018, the Real Driving Emissions (RDE) regulation is due to be implemented on 1 September 2019.
+After the introduction of WLTP in September 2018, the Real Driving Emissions (RDE) regulation was to be implemented on 1 September 2019.
 Positively, following our lobbying efforts, the Department for Transport (DfT) has granted a derogation for non-RDE compliant vehicles for the run-out of any end-of-series product line manufactured at least three months before the implementation deadline.
 This will be valid for 12 months past the new law’s implementation date.
 NFDA will keep liaising with the Government to ensure that the interests of the automotive industry are safeguarded during this phase of transition.
 Additionally, we have been working closely with the Financial Conduct Authority (FCA) and our franchised dealer members on the findings of the motor finance enquiry.
 We will keep our members updates on this.

 In May, we officially launched our new Electric Vehicle Approved (EVA) accreditation scheme for EV retailers.
 Following a successful pilot phase, the launch took place at the House of Commons before an audience of franchised retailers, MPs and industry stakeholders.
 The scheme is endorsed by the Government’s Office for Low Emission Vehicles (OLEV) and the Energy Saving Trust (EST).
 Retailers can now apply to become part of EVA.